Abivertinib – EGFR & BTK Inhibitor

 Abivertinib is initially being developed as an oral treatment for patients with NSCLC in whom prior EGFR-directed therapy has failed due to the emergence of the EGFR T790M mutation.
-ACEA is also evaluating abivertinib as first-line therapy for NSCLC patients with confirmed EGFR mutational status.
+ACEA is also evaluating Abivertinib as a first-line therapy for NSCLC patients with confirmed EGFR mutational status.

-Several Phase 1 and 2 clinical trials have been completed, with over 600 NSCLC patients receiving treatment with abivertinib in China, the U.S., and Europe.
-We have recently submitted a new drug application (NDA) to the Chinese FDA and anticipate a positive recommendation for abivertinib as a treatment for NSCLC in China in the near future.
+Several Phase I and II clinical trials have been completed, with over 600 NSCLC patients receiving treatment with Abivertinib in China, the U.S., and Europe with positive results published in Clinical Cancer Research.

-Abivertinib also have clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
-In addition, BTK places critical role in immune regulation and host inflammatory responses.
+Abivertinib also has clinical utility as an inhibitor of Bruton’s tyrosine kinase (BTK) which impacts B cell proliferation and survival and is currently being investigated in clinical trials for B cell lymphoma.
+In addition, BTK plays a critical role in immune regulation and host inflammatory responses.
 Sorrento Therapeutics is conducting global trials of Abivertinib for patients hospitalized with Covid-19.

 For more information about our completed and ongoing clinical trials, please visit www.clinicaltrials.gov.